ikoojos/Algorithm-Debt-Research/README.md

 1. Download the dataset (`liu_datset_processed.csv`) to your local machine.
 2. Place it in an appropriate folder or upload it to your Google Drive depending on how you want to run it.
-3. Update the dataset path in your notebook code, e.g.:
+3. Locate the cell for filepath, and update the dataset path in your notebook code, e.g.:

    ```python
    file_path = "path/to/dataset/liu_datset_processed.csv"
    ```

 ### **Downloading the Scripts**
-Download the folllowing scripts and uplaod them in the root directory of your folder: lr_tuning, utils.py, evaluate_model.py, and preprocess.py
+Download the folllowing scripts to your local machine and and uplaod them to the root directory of your folder: lr_tuning, utils.py, evaluate_model.py, and preprocess.py

-### **Running the Notebooks**
+### **Running the Notebook on Colab**

 1. Clone the repository: